oriazadok/threadPool/README.md

 ./coder [key] -e < original_file > encripted_file
 In this command, <coder> is the name of the executable file you built using the make command.
-<key> is the key that will be used to encrypt the data.
+[key] is the key number that will be used to encrypt the data.
 <-e> is the flag that say the program to encrypt.
 <original_file> is the file you want to encrypt.
 <encripted_file> is the file you want to create with the result of the encrypt.